 The Stafford Trust is a grant making Scottish charitable trust which provides financial support to charities registered in the United Kingdom, with a preference towards charitable organisations in Scotland.
 It supports charities involved in a range of activities including child welfare, adult welfare, animal welfare and community projects.
 Grants vary, but most lie between £500 and £5,000.
 The Trustees usually meet twice per annum, in Spring and Autumn, to consider applications.
-The window for new applications for the spring 2023 meeting will close on 31 December 2022.
+The window for new applications for the spring 2023 meeting is now closed.